Jeffrey-Chung/cloud-resume-challenge-jeffrey-chung/README.md

 Used ezcv portfolio website for this part, full repo <a href="https://github.com/Jeffrey-Chung/personal_github_page" target="_blank">here</a>

+See CSS section

 <h1>3.
 CSS </h1>

 Used ezcv portfolio website for this part, full repo <a href="https://github.com/Jeffrey-Chung/personal_github_page" target="_blank">here</a>

+Challenge(s): Learning how to get my ezcv website to be able to be deployed via Docker and S3.
+A solution to this is to used the built website (built from the `ezcv build` command) to be deployed.
+This will generate some html, css and js files to load the entire website, hence a static website generator.

 <h1> 4.
 Static Website </h1>

 All required folders and files for the website will be uploaded to an S3 bucket created via Terraform (with or without GitHub Actions).

+Challenge(s): Adding the different folders of my static website (i.e. css, js, etc.) to my bucket.
+I found <a href="https://stackoverflow.com/questions/57456167/uploading-multiple-files-in-aws-s3-from-terraform" target="_blank">this</a> from SudoHarris user to be a solution of mine and convert it to get the appropriate folders instead of my entire repository.

 <h1> 5.
 HTTPS </h1>